Malaysia women's national football team: Home stadium

-The Malaysia plays their home matches on the Bukit Jalil National Stadium.
+Unlike the men's team, Malaysia women's team play in various venue at home.
+They played at the UiTM Stadium, Selayang Stadium and Likas Stadium.

 Supporters

-Ultras Malaya is the name of the major supporters for the national team in West Malaysia.
+Ultras Malaya is the name of the major supporter of the national team.
 They are known for their high fanaticism and support towards the national team.
-In every international match the national team played, a group standing at the supporters area can be found.
-The main colours of the supporters are usually black with a yellow scarf and banners just like the national team kits colours.
+In every international match the national team played, a group standing in the supporter's area can be found.
+The main colours of the supporters are usually black with a yellow scarf and banners just like the national team kit colours.
 These supporters always bring flares, drums and large national flags to the stadiums.

 Sponsors

-According to the website of Football Association of Malaysia, Malaysia main sponsors include Nike, Bank Islam, 100plus, Telekom Malaysia and One Goal.
+According to the website of Football Association of Malaysia, Malaysia main sponsors include Bank Islam, Malaysia Airlines, Nike, Telekom Malaysia, 100plus, Extra Joss, KN, Wonda Coffee, Origina, Sanctband Active, Milo and Kronos with the association also establish social responsibilities partners with One Goal and Malaysian Conservation Alliance for Tigers (MYCAT).

 Results and fixtures

 The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.